 There are few sites dedicated to the interpretation of Native America heritage in Virginia, in contrast to the number of historical sites associated with the colonial period, the American Revolution, or the Civil War.
-Places on the Virginia Indian Heritage Trail listed 22 interpretive sites with a focus on Native American heritage, plus five sites managed directly by state-recognized tribes:1
+By 2008, the Virginia Indian Heritage Trail listed 22 interpretive sites with a focus on Native American heritage, plus five sites managed directly by state-recognized tribes:1

 Those in the reconstructed Native American town at Jamestown Settlement provides some perspective on how Virginians lived prior to the arrival of the English in 1607.
 Visitors going to the reconstructed 1607 fort must pass through an area with yi-hakans.
-Structures are scattered with different orientations as they would have been in Native American towns, and not organized in rectangular patterns with straight streets.
-The houses are small and dark, with no windows, helping visitors recognize that people spent most of their time outdoors.
+Structures are scattered with different orientations as they would have been in Native American towns, not organized in rectangular patterns with straight streets.
+The houses are small and dark with no windows, helping visitors recognize that people spent most of their time outdoors.
 One opening in the roof reveals how smoke escaped from the small fire kept burning constantly on the floor.

-The re-creation also includes a part of a palisade, providing a clue that towns required defense perimeters because the different tribes did not always live in peace and harmony.
+The re-creation also includes a part of a palisade, providing a clue that Native American towns required defense perimeters because the different tribes did not always live in peace and harmony.

 the exhibit of a Native American village at Jamestown Settlement includes a thin representation of a protective palisade

-The re-creation intended to draw tourists, and was so successful that Virginia decided to keep it in operation after the 350th anniversary was over.
-In 1989, the state renamed it Jamestown Settlement.
-In preparation for the 400th anniversay, the state invested in a new museum with new exhibits.
-The new museum reflected much greater sensitivity to cultural diversity, and highlights the role of Native American and Africans in Virginia as well as the English colonists.
+Jamestown Festival Park was so successful that the state decided to keep the site after the anniversary.
+In 1989, it was renamed Jamestown Settlement.
+In preparation for the 400th anniversary, the state invested in a new museum with new exhibits.
+The new museum reflected much greater sensitivity to cultural diversity, and it finally highlighted the role of Native American and Africans in 1607 in addition to the English colonists.5

 Since 2008, there has been a colonial equivalent to The Daughters of the American Revolution.
-The Continental Society Daughters of Indian Wars "mark" sites associated with people of that time period, but there is no equivalent group marking sites associated with Native American life.
-1
+The Continental Society Daughters of Indian Wars will "mark" sites associated with people of that time period, but there is no equivalent group marking sites associated with Native American life.7

 the Historic Jamestowne visitor center built for the 2007 commemoration highlights a broad "Atlantic World" context, with a blending of English, Native American, and African cultures